What you need to know

 - Non-passing D or F grades for ASEs taken in December, January/February, or May will appear on your internal record, but not on your transcript.

-- If you take an ASE in December or May, credit earned will count toward your credit limit for the term (54 units for fall, 57 units for spring).
+- If you take an ASE in December or May, credit earned will count toward your credit limit for the term (54 units plus 6 units of First Year Discovery (FYD) subjects in the fall, 60 units plus 6 units of FYD subjects in the spring).

 ASE grading policies for upperclassmen and graduate students